-I’ve grown impatient, hurried, overly structure and uber time conscious.
-The way I obsess about work and rush through everything you’d think my life was combo of Minute to Win It and The Amazing Race.
+I’ve grown impatient, hurried, overly structure, and uber time conscious.
+The way I obsess about work and rush through everything you’d think my life was a combo of Minute to Win It and The Amazing Race.

 Some of this madness is necessary.
 Our mornings begin with a carefully orchestrated routine that has little margin for error.
 I hate that my family’s morning being ruled by the clock and the result is a whhhoollleee lot of “hurry up,” “do this quickly” and the most common one; “You have two minutes to finish your cereal!”
 But it still sucks.